Cebu Business Month 2026

 June 18, 2026

 Demo Day is a re-run of the Finals — the same 6 Champions deliver the same pitches, but this time to a wider room: industry leaders, LGU decision-makers from across the province, CCCI member companies, and media.
 The goal is exposure to the people who can adopt, invest in, or pilot the solution.
-Adoption commitments can be signed on stage.
+Adoption commitments — formal expressions of intent from government and industry — may be formalized during Demo Day.
+These are on-record commitments, not procurement contracts.

 Competition Tracks